5. The Eyes

 8. Painting the Cherry Blossoms

-I begin by filling in the center of the blossoms with alizarin crimson.
+I begin by filling in the center of the blossom with alizarin crimson.

 Next, I lightly shade some of the petals with alizarin crimson.